Picture: Daniel Tseng on Unplash

 Oh happy day.

-Oh Happy Day is a gospel arrangement of an 18th-century hymn, and a popular gospel funeral song.
+Oh Happy Day is an arrangement of an 18th-century hymn, and a popular gospel funeral song.

 Recorded by the Edwin Hawkins Singers in 1969, it reached number four on the Billboard 100 and became a worldwide hit.
-It’s since been recorded by hundreds of artists including Joan Baez, Quincy Jones and Glen Campbell.
+This hymn has since been recorded by hundreds of artists including Joan Baez, Quincy Jones and Glen Campbell.

 When Jesus is my portion, a constant friend is He.